pradeep9redddy/Let-s-Play-A-Game/README.md

 Clone the project into local
 Use only Let's Play A Game.rar file for the whole project.
 ##
 Install all the npm packages.
-Go into the project folder and type the following command to install all npm packages
+Go into the project folder and type the following command to install all npm packages, this is to ensure all are there or else you can skip this

 `npm install`